road-pig/rebound/docs/integrators.md

 The BS integrator is particularly useful for short integrations where only medium accuracy is required.
 For long integrations a symplectic integrator such as WHFast performs better.
 For high accuracy integrations the IAS15 integrator performs better.
 Because BS is adaptive, it can handle close encounters.
 Currently a collision search is only performed after every timestep, i.e. not after a sub-timestep.

-The following code enables the BS integrator and sets both the relative and absolute tolerances to 0.0001:
+The following code enables the BS integrator and sets both the relative and absolute tolerances to 0.0001 (the default is $10^{-8}$):

 === "C"
     ```c